SRCF/downpour-ansible/roles/matrix-bridge/README.md

 team administrator of the Mattermost channel.

-You should join `matrix.srcf.net` (or your corresponding matrix domain) as user `botmaster`.
-The password is placed in `/root/matrix-botmaster-password` on the remote host.
+You should join `matrix.srcf.net` (or your corresponding matrix domain) as user `puppeteer`.
+The password is placed in `/root/matrix-puppeteer-password` on the remote host.
 One can use the offical web client on https://app.element.io/ to do so.
 You are already a member of `#slackbot-admin`.